bryanluwz/NTU-FYP-Chatbot/README.md

 Build the images by running the following command:

 **Note:** This takes forever to build, so be patient and just do some other things while waiting (do not let it go to sleep, cause it won't continue processing when sleeping).
+REMEMBER TO DELETE `node_modules` and `venv` folders before building the images. (learn it the hard way :/)

 **Another Note:** This would also take up a lot of space, so make sure you have enough space to build the images.